-- Surge Process: SBA categorizes disasters into levels based on the number of anticipated applications.
-This categorization enables SBA to determine an appropriate surge level for scaling resources (human capital, facilities, and information technology) and operations to meet the needs of disaster victims.
+- Surge Process: SBA categorizes disasters into levels based on the number of anticipated disaster loan applications to be processed during the same period of time.
+This categorization enables SBA to determine an appropriate surge level for scaling resources (human capital, facilities, and information technology) and operations to meet the needs of disaster survivors.
 Levels I and II are within ODA’s core capabilities; Levels III and IV necessitate an SBA-wide response.
 The disaster categories are as follows:

 SURGE LEVEL APPROXIMATE RANGE OF EXPECTED APPLICATIONS

 - Budgeting: Securing sufficient funding for SBA’s disaster lending is of strategic importance.

 - Office Responsibilities: The roles of ODA and its components, the Offices of Disaster Planning, Administrative Services, Field Operations, and Entrepreneurial Development are all detailed, as is the support from other portions of SBA.

 The section concludes with a short discussion of COOP logistics.